DorsaRoh/multi-style-transfer/README.md

 `style_image2.jpg`
 `style_image3.jpg`
 etc.
-are the names of the style images
+are the names of the style images.

+Two sample images are provided in the `images` folder.

 <i>note: the images do <b>not</b> need to be .jpg</i>